klaytn/klaytn-docs/docs/references/sdk/caver-js/caver-js.md

 tx.gasPrice = await tx.suggestGasPrice()
 ```

-For more information about the gas price, see [Gas and Unit Price Overview](../../../learn/transaction-fees.md#gas-and-unit-price-overview) The price of gas used in the network can be obtained by using [caver.rpc.klay.getGasPrice](./api/caver-rpc/klay.md#caver-rpc-klay-getgasprice).
+For more information about the gas price, see [GasPrice Overview](../../../learn/transaction-fees/transaction-fees.md#gasprice-overview-a-idgas-price-overviewa) The price of gas used in the network can be obtained by using [caver.rpc.klay.getGasPrice](./api/caver-rpc/klay.md#caver-rpc-klay-getgasprice).

 ## Links <a href="#links" id="links"></a>